Altalena Affair: Confrontation with the IDF

-Intense negotiations between representatives of the provisional government (headed by Ben-Gurion) and the Irgun (headed by Begin) followed the departure of Altalena from France.
-Among the issues discussed were logistics of the ship's landing and distribution of the cargo.
+Intense negotiations between representatives of the provisional government (headed by Ben-Gurion) and the Irgun (headed by Begin) followed the departure of the Altalena from France.
+Among the issues discussed were logistics of its landing and distribution of the cargo.
 Whilst there was agreement on the anchoring place of the Altalena, there were differences of opinion about the cargo.
-Ben-Gurion agreed to Begin's initial request that 20% of the weapons be dispatched to the Irgun's Jerusalem Battalion, which was still fighting independently.
+Ben-Gurion agreed to Begin's initial request that 20 percent of the weapons be dispatched to the Irgun's Jerusalem Battalion, which was still fighting independently.
 His second request that the remainder be transferred to the IDF to equip the newly incorporated Irgun battalions was rejected by the government representatives, who interpreted the request as a demand to reinforce an "army within an army".

-The Altalena reached Kfar Vitkin in the late afternoon of Sunday, 20 June, greeted by Menachem Begin and a group of Irgun members on the shore.
+The Altalena reached Kfar Vitkin in the late afternoon of Sunday, 20 June, greeted by Menachem Begin and a group of Irgun members on shore.
 Irgun sympathizers from the nearby town of Netanya and residents of the fishing village of Mikhmoret gathered on the beach to help unload the cargo.
 After the ship dropped anchor, 940 passengers disembarked and were taken to an army camp for induction into the IDF.
 Arms were unloaded throughout the night.
 In all, 2,000 rifles, two million rounds of ammunition, 3,000 shells, and 200 Bren guns were unloaded at Kfar Vitkin.
 Concomitantly with the events at Kfar Vitkin, the government had convened in Tel Aviv for its weekly meeting.
 Ben-Gurion reported on the meetings which had preceded the arrival of the Altalena and was adamant that Begin hand over the weapons:

 We must decide whether to hand over power to Begin or to order him to cease his separate activities.
 If he does not do so, we will open fire!
 Otherwise, we must decide to disperse our own army.